usgs/shakemap-scenarios/README.md

 ### Run ShakeMap 3.5
 The input directories now have all the required files, as well as the *estimates.grd and *sd.grd files.
 So ShakeMap 3.5 is run to generate the various products that are transferred to COMCAT.
+This runs ShakeMap 3.5 up through `genex` but does not run `transfer`.

 Note that I have not written a command line argument for doing this, but there is a helper method `run_one_old_shakemap` in this repository.
 Here is a python